IMPORTANT A+ UPDATES FROM MISSOURI DEPT. OF HIGHER ED (MDHE)

 The scale only applies to students who do not have a qualifying score on the Algebra I EOC, or a higher level math EOC approved by DESE.
 This means students who have achieved a qualifying EOC score are not required to meet the alternative scale’s criteria, although they still must meet the program’s requisite minimum 2.5 GPA.
 This includes private high school students that transferred from a public high school after receiving a qualifying score on the Algebra I, or a higher level math, EOC.

-The Algebra I EOC alternatives available for the 2017 seniors are available on MDHE’s website, which has also been updated with the information above for the 2018 seniors.
-The alternative(s) for the 2019 seniors will be announced in spring 2018.
+The Algebra I EOC alternatives available for the seniors are available on MDHE’s website, which has also been updated with the information above.

 If you have any questions, please contact:Financial aid Specialists:Student Assistance Associate: